jlmelville/sneer/docs/gradients.md

 ## Notation

-I assume you are familiar with the basics of the approach of SNE and related methods.
+I assume you are familiar with the basic [concepts](concepts.html) of the approach of SNE and related methods.
 I'll use the following notation:

 * $\mathbf{y_i}$ is the $i$th embedded coordinate in the lower dimension.
 * $P$ is the matrix of input probabilities, $Q$ is the matrix of output